-- A-1 Proposal Narrative: Refer to detailed instructions beginning on page 10.
-Completed by the applicant in MS Word format. - A-2 Program Timeline: A detailed timeline of grant activities.
-Use the provided form and complete in MS Word format. - A-3 Memorandum(s) of Understanding: Signed agreement(s) between the applying agency and program site(s) not under the jurisdiction of the applying agency, if applicable. - A-4 Job Descriptions: Job description for each grant-funded position. - A-5 Forms, Assurances, and Certifications: To certify intent to comply with all of the following, the chief executive officer of the applying agency must review, complete, sign, and submit all of the following forms: - 1.
+- A-2 Program Timeline: A detailed timeline of grant activities. - A-3 Memorandum(s) of Understanding: Signed agreement(s) between the applying agency and program site(s) not under the jurisdiction of the applying agency, if applicable. - A-4 Job Descriptions: Job description for each grant-funded position.

+- A-5 Forms, Assurances, and Certifications: To certify intent to comply with all of the following, the chief executive officer of the applying agency must review, complete, sign, and submit all of the following forms: - 1.
 Questionnaire Accounting and Financial Capability Information - 2.
 Non-Supplanting Certification - 3.
 Service Delivery Strategy Act Compliance Certification - 4.
 Immigration and Security Form - 5.
-Child Abuse Reporting, Background Investigation, Internet Security Policy Requirements - A-6 Budget Detail Worksheet: Submit budget detail worksheet electronically in MS Excel format. - A-7 Budget Narrative: Completed by the applicant in MS Word format.
+Child Abuse Reporting, Background Investigation, Internet Security Policy Requirements - 6.
+Certificates Regarding Lobbying; Debarment Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements - A-6 Budget Worksheet: Submit budget detail worksheet electronically.